How Much Technical Debt Is Too Much? A Startup Founder’s Guide

 • predictable user behavior

-Without this structure, outputs become inconsistent and difficult to trust.
+Without that structure, outputs become inconsistent and difficult to trust.

 Teams Overengineer Too Early

-One of the most common mistakes is trying to build complex AI systems before validating whether users actually need them.
+One of the most common mistakes is trying to build sophisticated AI systems before validating whether users actually need them.

 • unnecessary infrastructure